pdobb/version_compare/README.md

 Version Compare allows you to easily compare if one Version (string) to another Version (string).
 It aims to be as light and flexible as possible.
-Inputs can be a String, Integer, Float, Array, or any object that defines `#to_version`.
+Inputs can be a String, Integer, Float, Array, or any object that defines `#to_comparable_version`.

 For simplicity's sake, Version Compare only works with up to four numeric
 values: